Frontispiece, ‘The Story of Venus and Tannhäuser: A Romantic Novel’ by Aubrey Beardsley

 This Indian ink drawing on paper from 1895 is by the English illustrator, Aubrey Beardsley, and served as the frontispiece to The Story of Venus and Tannhäuser: A Romantic Novel.

-Beardsley was very controversial in his day.
-His works were often erotic, dark, and sometimes bordering on the grotesque.
-Venus and Tannhäuser was no different.
-The subtitle is “The story of Venus and Tannhäuser in which is set forth an exact account of the manner of State held by Madam Venus, Goddess and Meretrix under the famous Hörselberg, and containing the Adventures of Tannhäuser in that Place, his Repentance, his Journeying to Rome, and Return to the Loving Mountain”.
+Beardsley was controversial in his day.
+His works were often erotic, dark, sometimes bordering on the grotesque.
+This project was no different.
+The complete subtitle is “The story of Venus and Tannhäuser in which is set forth an exact account of the manner of State held by Madam Venus, Goddess and Meretrix under the famous Hörselberg, and containing the Adventures of Tannhäuser in that Place, his Repentance, his Journeying to Rome, and Return to the Loving Mountain”.

 The story conveyed in the book is a pastiche, an homage to the German Minnesinger, or lyricist, Tannhäuser.
-According to the legend, in the 1260s, Tannhäuser came upon an ornate portal that took him to Venusberg, the subterranean home of Venus, the legendary goddess of love.
-Tannhäuser was obviously taken with the goddess and resided in her home for a year worshipping her.
-During that year, he became one of Venus’s favorite lovers, and spend his days with her eating, drinking, listening to music, and conducting more debaucherous deeds.
+According to legend, in the 1260s, Tannhäuser came upon an ornate portal that took him to Venusberg, the subterranean home of Venus, the legendary goddess of love.
+Tannhäuser was taken with the goddess and resided in her home for a year, worshipping her.
+During that time, he became one of Venus’s favorite lovers, and spent his days with her eating, drinking, listening to music, and doing debaucherous deeds.

 In 1904, a portion of Beardsley’s unfinished work was published posthumously under the title, Under the Hill.
 In 1959, the story was finished by the poet, John Glassco and published in its entirety.